fraber/openproject-time-tracker/ROADMAP.md

   a Date object instead of an ISO date
 - After changing the project, the WorkPackages drop-down shows the ID of the last WP, instead of the title
+- Saving an entry with empty WP causes OP API error (because workPackageId is integer with default 0)
+- Comment updates to "raw" instead of string

 ToDo:
 - Check that configData.host does not have trailing slash ("/")